 If you enjoy the water, you don’t have to give it up when you are pregnant.
-Pregnancy impacts your body by weight gain, increased blood flow, and many more changes that can exert pressure on your cardiovascular system, joints, and spine.
-Enjoying being in water can be a great workout, relaxing and therapeutic.
-This article examines the evidence on the risks and benefits of swimming pools, hot tubs, baths, and float spas during pregnancy.
+Enjoying the water can be a great workout, relaxing, and even therapeutic.
+Along with the benefits, there are also risks you need to be mindful of to keep you and your baby safe.
+This episode examines the evidence on the benefits and risks of enjoying the water during pregnancy including swimming, pools, hot tubs, baths, and float spas.

 Become a Pregnancy Podcast Premium member or log in to access all articles and episodes ad-free.

 When you submerge your body in water, the pressure you feel is called hydrostatic force.
 This is proportional to the depth of immersion, which is why you feel more pressure the deeper in the water you go.
 Pregnancy impacts your body by weight gain, increased blood flow, and many more changes that can exert pressure on your cardiovascular system, joints, and spine.
 Enjoying being in water can be a great workout, relaxing and therapeutic.
 Even floating on the surface of the water can take pressure off your body and joints.

 Are Pregnant Women More Buoyant?

 You may have heard that you are more buoyant during pregnancy.
 On average, humans have a slightly lower density than water, which means that we float.
 Our density is a function of body composition, including lung capacity, muscle, fat, and center of gravity.
 During pregnancy, your body composition and center of gravity will change.
 Your lung capacity also decreases as your uterus grows and organs push your lungs upward.
 I could not find any definitive evidence to show how pregnancy could affect buoyancy.
 You may float better when you are pregnant, but I could not find evidence to back up that claim.
 Saltwater is denser than freshwater, and you will be more buoyant in salt water, regardless of whether or not you are pregnant.